Gibbs-type Indian buffet processes: Experiments

 \subsection{MNIST digits}

 We also applied the model in \cref{sec:inference} to $n=1000$ examples of the digit `3' from the MNIST handwritten digits dataset.
 We projected the data onto its first $p=64$ principal components in order to replicate the experiment performed by \citet{TGG07} with the DP-IBP (and a more restrictive setting of the hyperparameters).
 Here we present the same qualitative analyses for different subclasses of the Gibbs-type IBP.
 The reader can see \cite{PZWGC2010,BJP2012} for similar experiments.
 We ran our posterior inference procedure for 20,000 iterations, which was sufficient for every model to burn-in.
 We collected 1,000 samples (thinned from 10,000 samples) of all latent variables in the model following the burn-in period, and we display boxplots of the number of inferred features over the collected samples in \cref{fig:mnist_num_feat}.
-In \cref{fig:mnist_feat_stats}, we find the MAP sample (from among the collected samples) for each model, and for that sample we plot (1) the number of images sharing each feature and (2) a histogram of the number of features used by each image.
+(In the supplementary material, we provide visualizations of the inferred values of the Gibbs-type hyperparameters.)
+In \cref{fig:mnist_feat_stats}, we find the MAP sample (of all latent variables and parameters, from among the collected samples) for each model, and for that sample we plot (1) the number of images sharing each feature and (2) a histogram of the number of features used by each image.
 For visualization, the features in the former plots are ordered according to the number of images assigned to them.
 The scale of the axes in the subfigures are held fixed for comparison.